-for engines without EIAPP certification, have the same NO_x critical components and settings in compliance with the requirements of Annex VI to MARPOL 73/781; or for engines with EIAPP certification, belonging to the same Engine Group/Engine Family.
+for engines with EIAPP certification, belonging to the same Engine Group/Engine Family.
 Non-conventional propulsion in relation to 2.6 of this Part means a method of propulsion, other than conventional propulsion, including diesel-electric propulsion, turbine propulsion, and hybrid propulsion systems.